Alignment and the Voice:

 The subjective language of imagery can be interpreted differently by each brain.
 Physical cues of moving a body part may appear to resolve an issue outwardly, but how do you know that bending the knees is actually getting the pelvis aligned?
 Seldom do any of these cues prompt us to look at the root cause for why one’s posture is less than optimal nor does it give us a basis from which to work to remedy postural limitations.

 In this interactive online workshop we will look in depth at the physical body, explore the concept of casting as a way of better understanding the limiting postural patterns typically present in modern bodies.
 Through the use of bony markers you will be guided to bring your body into alignment and learn how to use alignment as a tool to assess the body, eliminating the need for subjective language or incorrect physical adjustments.
-Several participants will be selected to work directly with me to find alignment in their body.
+There will be time at the end for Q & A.

 Workshop will be taught online via Zoom*.